IPAMS/IDSimF/documentation/modules/particlesimulation.rst

 Verlet Integrators
 ------------------

-:cpp:class:`ParticleSimulation::VerletIntegrator` and :cpp:class:`ParticleSimulation::ParallelVerletIntegrator` are a serial (non parallelized) and parallelized version of a time integrator implementing the Verlet integration scheme.
+:cpp:class:`Integration::VerletIntegrator` and :cpp:class:`Integration::ParallelVerletIntegrator` are a serial (non parallelized) and parallelized version of a time integrator implementing the Verlet integration scheme.
 Space charge and background gas interactions are considered with verlet integrators.

-.. doxygenclass:: ParticleSimulation::VerletIntegrator
+.. doxygenclass:: Integration::VerletIntegrator
     :members:
     :undoc-members:

-.. doxygenclass:: ParticleSimulation::ParallelVerletIntegrator
+.. doxygenclass:: Integration::ParallelVerletIntegrator
     :members:
     :undoc-members: